CQCL/hugr/specification/hugr.md

 ### Extension Tracking

 The type of `Function` includes a set of [extensions](#extension-system) which are required to execute the graph.
 Similarly, every dataflow node in the HUGR has a set of extensions required to execute the node (computed from its operation), also known as the "delta".
-The delta of any node must be a subset of its parent, except for FuncDefn's:
+The delta of any node must be a subset of its parent's delta, except for FuncDefn's:
-* the delta of any child of a FuncDefn, must be a subset of the extensions in the FuncDefn's *type*
+* the delta of any child of a FuncDefn must be a subset of the extensions in the FuncDefn's *type*
-* the FuncDefn itself has no delta (trivially a subset of any parent): as no extensions are required merely to know the code inside a FuncDefn; only a Call actually executes this, and the Call takes the delta from the called FuncDefn's *type*.
+* the FuncDefn itself has no delta (trivially a subset of any parent): this reflects that the extensions are not needed to *know* the FuncDefn, only to *execute* it (by a Call node, whose delta is taken from the called FuncDefn's *type*).

 Keeping track of the extension requirements like this allows extension designers and third-party tooling to control how/where a module is run.